MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

   Function: Folder containing several symbologies for different well types and time periods of groundwater levels
   - Cross_Section_CoordinateSystem.prj
   Function: Custom coordinate system for the cross-sections.
 This is hard-coded into the scripts and not required to run them but it may be necessary to add additional layers to the cross-section that were not created using the MGS toolbox
-  - LithologyClasses_YYYYMMDD
+  - LithologyClasses_YYYYMMDD.xlsx
-  Function: Symbology for borehole polygons
+  Function: MGS's system for simplyfying Wellogic data into aggregated lithology classes
-  - LithSticks_UPDATE_YYYYMMDD
+  - LithSticks_UPDATE_YYYYMMDD.lyrx
   Function: Symbology for borehole lines
   - NAD_1983_Hotine_Oblique_Mercator_Azimuth_Natural_Origin.prj

-  Function: Custom coordinate system for the cross-sections.
   Function: Custom coordinate system for the project creation tool.
 This is hard-coded into the scripts and not required to run them but it may be necessary to add additional layers to the project that were not created using the MGS toolbox
+  - ScreensSticks_UPDATED_20240125.lyrx
+  Function: Symbology for screen lines

 ---

 ### **SAMPLE PROJECT**